Signature of $f\left(R\right)$ gravity via Lema\^itre-Tolman-Bondi inhomogeneous perturbations: Perturbation approach for the LTB model in General Relativity

 The Friedmann equation~\eqref{eq:Friedmann-eq-tau-LCDM} admits an analytical solution in the late Universe, that is the background scale factor in terms of $\tau$:

-Note also from Eq.~\eqref{eq:background-scale-factor-GR} that the deceleration parameter $\bar{q}\left(\tau\right)\equiv-\ddot{\bar{a}}\,\bar{a}^{-1}\,H^{-2}\rightarrow-1$ for $\tau\rightarrow+\infty$, as it should be in a dark energy fully dominated Universe.
+Note also from Eq.~\eqref{eq:background-scale-factor-GR} that the deceleration parameter $\bar{q}\left(\tau\right)\equiv-\ddot{\bar{a}}\,\bar{a}^{-1}\,H^{-2}\rightarrow-1$ for $\tau\rightarrow+\infty$, as it should be in a dark-energy-fully-dominated Universe.
 We here stress that the solution~\eqref{eq:background-scale-factor-GR} applies only in the late Universe, otherwise we need to solve numerically the field equations, if we also consider the radiation contribution.
 Nevertheless, we are interested in the evolution of local inhomogeneities at late times.

 It should be noted that in the limit

 we recover the well-known relation for the background scale factor $\bar{a}$ satisfied in the matter-dominated Universe \citep{Weinberg:2008zzc}.